 “The Grand Loop” is 7 miles round trip with 1,700 foot elevation gain

-From the Golden Gate to the Farallon Islands, from the High Sierra to the Central Valley—this is the sweeping panorama you can savor from atop Mt.
-Diablo.
-Geographers claim that hikers can see more of the earth’s surface from the top of Mt.
-Diablo than from any other peak in the world with only one exception: Africa’s legendary 19,340-foot Mt.
+From the Golden Gate to the Farallon Islands, from the High Sierra to the Central Valley—this is the sweeping panorama you can savor from atop Mount Diablo.
+Geographers claim that hikers can see more of the earth’s surface from the top of Mount Diablo than from any other peak in the world with only one exception: Africa’s legendary 19,340-foot Mt.
 Kilimanjaro.